Giuliani Says Trump Should '100%' Investigate Biden After Expected Senate Acquittal

 "Lamar is wrong, and Lamar is a good friend of mine, and he's a fine man except he doesn't know all the facts," Giuliani said.
 He "only knows half the facts; a lot of them distorted."

-At issue is the July 25 phone call between Trump and Volodymyr Zelenskiy, the then newly elected Ukrainian president.
-Democrats say Trump asked Zelenskiy to investigate the Bidens in exchange for a release of suspended military aid and a White House visit.
+At the center of this is the July 25 phone call between Trump and Volodymyr Zelenskiy, the Ukrainian president.
+Democrats say Trump asked Zelenskiy to investigate former Vice President Joe Biden and his son Hunter in exchange for a release of suspended military aid and a White House visit.
 Trump calls the phone call "perfect."

-But in Giuliani's telling, "the whole Ukrainian thing is misrepresented.
+In Giuliani's telling, "the whole Ukrainian thing is misrepresented.
 The Democrats did do a good job of spinning it to 'he's trying to hurt Joe Biden.'
 It has nothing to do with Joe Biden."

-Having said that, Giulaini proceeded to list what he said were the former vice president's misdeeds.
+Having said that, Giuliani proceeded to list what he said were Biden's misdeeds, including his own holding up of aid for Ukraine.

-As vice president, Biden did hold back aid, and even boasted of doing so in 2018 — but it was in pursuit of official U.S. policy to remove a prosecutor who was widely seen as ineffective against corruption.
-The European Union, the International Monetary Fund and others also backed the firing of the prosecutor, Viktor Shokin.
+As vice president, Biden held back aid to Ukraine as part of official U.S. policy to remove prosecutor Viktor Shokin, who was widely seen as ineffective against corruption.
+At a 2018 event, Biden even boasted about doing so.
+However, the European Union, the International Monetary Fund and others also backed the firing of Shokin.

-Ukraine has long been criticized for corruption and, indeed Shokin was investigating Burisma for alleged wrongdoing during a period well before Hunter Biden joined the company's board, but Shokin himself was perceived as corrupt and Ukraine's Western partners had long demanded his ouster.
+Republicans have pointed to the fact that Hunter Biden had been on the board of Ukrainian gas company Burisma.
+Shokin was investigating Burisma for alleged wrongdoing, but well before Hunter Biden joined the company's board.
+And Ukraine's Western partners had long demanded Shokin's ouster.

-Giuliani maintains, however, that the Ukraine affair is part of a long record of corruption orchestrated by Biden that goes back at least as far back as two decades in Iraq.
+Giuliani says there is a long record of corruption orchestrated by Biden that goes back at least as far back as two decades.
 Biden's role in Ukraine, he said, needs further investigation.

 "I believe that it would be one of the great corrupt events in American history if this case is not investigated at the highest levels of two governments" — the United States and Ukraine, he said.

-But Giuliani's own role in the Ukraine affair has come under scrutiny.
+Giuliani's own role in the Ukraine affair has come under scrutiny.
 Multiple witnesses testified during the House impeachment inquiry last year that Giuliani pressed the new Ukrainian government to investigate the Democrats and the Bidens.
-Indeed Giuliani said he was still seeking "more information" about Biden's activities in Ukraine.
-When asked if he was doing that on the authority of the president, he replied: "He hasn't told me not to do it."
+Indeed, Giuliani said he was still seeking "more information" about Biden's activities in Ukraine.
+When asked whether he was doing that on the authority of the president, he replied: "He hasn't told me not to do it."

 "I can't answer that. it would be privileged material," he told NPR's Ryan Lucas in the same interview.
 "I can't tell you if I did or didn't do something with the Justice Department."